How the Courts Calculate Reasonable Immediate Needs in Maintenance Pending Suit Cases

 What does the court call reasonable?

-Reasonable was given the meaning in the case of TL v ML to be “fairness” which is in line with the general overarching principle in financial remedy cases, where outcomes are meant to be fair for both parties.
+Reasonable signifies “fairness”.
+We observe this in the case of TL v ML.
+This is in line with the overarching principle in financial remedy cases, where outcomes are meant to be fair for both parties.
 What is deemed reasonable is at the hands of the court’s discretion.
 There is no standard formula as every case is different.
-The court will generally look at your standard of living enjoyed during marriage when assessing what level of payment is reasonable.

-Stories & case studies to help you
+Insights & case studies to help you:

 Can we help you?
 Please call us on 0333 344 6302 or contact us through our enquiry form.
 All initial enquiries are free and without obligation.